 Becoming comfortable with hearing loss can take time, and in truth, I don’t think I am quite there yet.
 Some point all of these ‘truths’ have hit me in the face, hard and ugly.
 Some even of them keep on coming.
 These may not seem startling to you, but if you are hard of hearing or deaf, you may have had your own moments disbelief and shock.

 A note to hearing people: many of us with communication challenges have a tendency to be somewhat dramatic.
 That’s life, and we need to vent once in a while.

 Your hearing loss will never go away.
 You will always have it.
 Always.
 And if you don’t like it, that’s just too bad.

 Learning to live well with hearing loss will take a long time.
 Again, not quite there.
 There will be days that are great and then Wham!
 A bad hearing day knocks you on your ass… Then you recover and we learn how to kick down those communication barriers, and then Wham!
 Its a continuous loop at the moment.

 Every time you get a new hearing aid, it’s like the first time.
 You know, the extremely loud and annoying stuff.
-You can hear clothes rustle keys clinging together, typing on the keyboard, Chewing!
+You can hear clothes rustle, keys clinging together, typing on the keyboard, and Chewing!

-And then, after a few weeks of breaking in the hearing aids (when sometimes you want to break it in pieces) you realize the sounds are no longer as loud or grating.
-That’s when you panic, convinced that you’ve become deafer, thanks to those damn-loud hearing aids!
+And then, after a few weeks of breaking in the hearing aids (when sometimes you want to break them into pieces) you realize the sounds are no longer as loud or grating.
+That’s when I tend to panic, convinced that I’ve become deafer, thanks to those damn-loud hearing aids!
 This happens, they say, because our brain has become used to the signals it receives but….you know….part of me is not 100% convinced.

 Hearing aids do not last forever.
 Just when you become used to or attached they go ka-put.
 Not even after a long time, 5-7 years so.
 Once should be enough.